Change your cookie settings

 Summary

-The Flood Map for Planning includes several layers of information, which includes data created to support the use of Flood Zones in the planning process.
 This dataset shows the extent of land at risk of flooding to a defined annual exceedance probability (AEP) or chance of flooding each year, taking into account the possible effects of climate change as detailed below.

 This dataset represents the following scenario: